awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

-# Common DBA database tasks for Oracle DB instances<a name="Appendix.Oracle.CommonDBATasks.Database"></a>
+# Performing common database tasks for Oracle DB instances<a name="Appendix.Oracle.CommonDBATasks.Database"></a>

 Following, you can find how to perform certain common DBA tasks related to databases on your Amazon RDS DB instances running Oracle\.
 To deliver a managed service experience, Amazon RDS doesn't provide shell access to DB instances\.
 Amazon RDS also restricts access to some system procedures and tables that require advanced privileges\.